Understanding Early Repayment Charges on UK Mortgages

 The 10% Overpayment Allowance

-However, the 10% figure is not universal.
-Some lenders offer less generous allowances (sometimes only 5%), while others may offer unlimited overpayments even during a fixed rate period.
-A few lenders calculate the 10% based on the original loan amount rather than the outstanding balance, which is more generous.
-Always check your specific mortgage terms.
+One caveat: 10% isn't guaranteed across all lenders.
+Some only offer 5%.
+Others allow unlimited overpayments even during a fix (rare, but they exist).
+A few calculate the 10% based on your original loan amount rather than the outstanding balance, which is actually more generous.
+Dig out your mortgage offer and check.
+It's in there somewhere.

 What happens if you exceed the allowance?